DigiCris/Cryptofertas/readme.md

 **Instalation**

-Smart contracts developed on Solidity language and deployed with Rinkeby Testnet Front-end developed with React.js
+Smart contracts developed with Solidity language and deployed to Rinkeby Testnet Front-end developed with React.js

 ```npm i```